ccjameslai/100-Days-Of-RL-Code/README.md

  - ## Sarsa | Day 13

    Sarsa is one of TD method, which is on-policy.
+That means the action policy and evaluation policy are the same.

      ![image](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Info_graph/sarsaalgorithm.JPG)